jplusplus/check/method.en.md

 ## Initial data sanity check

 _what?_<br/>
-At the start of the project, and whenever new data is introduced, there shall be time allocated for doing a sanity check.
+At the start of the project, and whenever new data is introduced, time MUST be allocated for doing a sanity check.

 _why?_<br>
 An initial sanity check lets us detect exporting/importing errors, and error committed by our sources.